arpcard/rgi/README.rst

 .. code-block:: sh

-          usage: rgi [-h] -i INPUT [--bwt] [--rgi] [--fasta] -k K [-m MIN] [-n THREADS] -o OUTPUT [--local] [--debug]
+          usage: rgi [-h] [-i INPUT_DIRECTORY] -c CARD_FASTA -k K [--skip] [-n THREADS] [--batch_size BATCH_SIZE]

           Builds the kmer sets for CARD*kmers

           optional arguments:
-            -h, --help            show this help message and exit -i INPUT, --input INPUT
+            -h, --help            show this help message and exit -i INPUT_DIRECTORY, --input_directory INPUT_DIRECTORY
-                                  Input file (bam file from RGI*BWT, json file of RGI results, fasta file of sequences)
-            --bwt                 Specify if the input file for analysis is a bam file generated from RGI*BWT
-            --rgi                 Specify if the input file is a RGI results json file --fasta               Specify if the input file is a fasta file of sequences -k K, --kmer_size K   length of k
-            -m MIN, --minimum MIN
-                                  Minimum number of kmers in the called category for the classification to be made (default=10).
+                                  input directory of prevalence data
+            -c CARD_FASTA, --card CARD_FASTA
+                                  fasta file of CARD reference sequences.
+If missing, run 'rgi card_annotation' to generate.
+            -k K                  k-mer size (e.g., 61)
+            --skip                Skips the concatenation and splitting of the CARD*R*V sequences.
             -n THREADS, --threads THREADS
-                                  number of threads (CPUs) to use (default=32) -o OUTPUT, --output OUTPUT
+                                  number of threads (CPUs) to use (default=1) --batch_size BATCH_SIZE
-                                  Output file name.
-            --local               use local database (default: uses database in executable directory)
-            --debug               debug mode
+                                  Number of kmers to query at a time using pyahocorasick --the greater the number the more memory usage (default=100,000)

 Run RGI from Docker - via biocontainers or quay
 ------------------------------------------------